Skip main navigation

 What can an employer ask regarding arrest and conviction records?

-An employer may ask whether an applicant has any pending charges or convictions, as long as the employer makes it clear that these will only be given consideration if the offenses are substantially related to the particular job.
+An employer may ask whether you have any pending charges or convictions, as long as the employer makes it clear that these will only be given consideration if the offenses are substantially related to the particular job.
 An employer cannot legally make a rule that no persons with conviction records will be employed.
 Each job and record must be considered individually.

-Can an employer refuse to hire an applicant because of a lengthy record of convictions or conviction for a crime the employer finds upsetting?
+Can an employer refuse to hire you because of a lengthy record of convictions or conviction for a crime the employer finds upsetting?

-An employer may only refuse to hire a qualified applicant because of a conviction record for an offense that is substantially related to the circumstances of a particular job.
+An employer may only refuse to hire you because of a conviction record for an offense that is substantially related to the circumstances of a particular job.
 Whether the crime is an upsetting one may have nothing to do with whether it is substantially related to a particular job.

-What if an employer believes a pending charge or conviction is substantially related but the employee or applicant believes it is not?
+What if an employer believes a pending charge or conviction is substantially related but the you believe it is not?

-In this situation, the employee or applicant may file a complaint and the Equal Rights Division will make a determination as to whether there is a substantial relationship.
+In this situation, you may file a complaint and the Equal Rights Division will make a determination as to whether there is a substantial relationship.

-Can an employer refuse to hire or discharge a person with a pending charge or conviction because other workers or customers don't want the person with a conviction there?
+Can an employer refuse to hire or discharge you if you have a pending charge or conviction because other workers or customers don't want a person with a conviction there?

-Is it a violation of the law if the applicant's conviction record is only a part of the reason for not being hired?
+Is it a violation of the law if your conviction record is only a part of the reason for not being hired?

 Yes.
 A conviction record that is not substantially related to that particular job should be given no consideration in the hiring process.

-How should an applicant answer questions on an application regarding conviction record?
+How should you answer questions on an application regarding conviction record?

 It is best to answer all questions on an application as honestly and fully as possible and to offer to explain the circumstances of the conviction to the employer.

-Can an employer refuse to hire an applicant because they failed to disclose all requested criminal background information on an application?
+Can an employer refuse to hire you because you failed to disclose all requested criminal background information on an application?

-Yes, an employer who discovers that an applicant has provided false or misleading information in response to a question on a job application may refuse to hire that applicant without violating the law.
-In this case, the decision not to hire the applicant is because of dishonesty rather than the applicant's conviction record.
+Yes, an employer who discovers that you have provided false or misleading information in response to a question on a job application may refuse to hire you without violating the law.
+In this case, the decision not to hire you is because of dishonesty rather than your conviction record.

 Yes.
 An employer must obtain enough information to determine if the conviction record is substantially related to the job.
-If the employer decides there is a substantial relationship, employment may be refused but the employer must be prepared to defend the decision if the applicant believes there is not a substantial relationship and files a complaint.
+If the employer decides there is a substantial relationship, employment may be refused but the employer must be prepared to defend the decision if you believe there is not a substantial relationship and file a complaint.

 For more information